Wedgwood Anti-Slavery Cameo

 Wedgwood was always on the lookout for new styles, better machinery (lathes and kilns) and new production methods.
 He believed in retaining employees and training them to become increasingly productive.
 To keep employees, he provided housing and retirement benefits.
 Wedgwood cooperated with other manufacturers he knew to introduce new materials and new processes into the production of pottery.

-His experiments with new materials and production methods led to the creation of new styles of pottery, which he believed was necessary to increase sales.
+His experiments with new materials and production methods led to the creation of new styles of pottery, which he believed were necessary to increase sales.
 Wedgwood changed styles every few years, backed by innovations in marketing such as showrooms and branding that were to become standard in the selling of consumer goods.

-1. Thank you for pointing out this article.
+Thank you for pointing out this article.
 It is very interesting and useful to me.

 ReplyDelete